LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Related Works

 Several studies have attempted to assess the performance of species distribution models trained on presence-only data~\cite{segurado2004evaluation,wilson2011distance,norberg2019comprehensive,konowalik2021evaluation,valavi2022predictive}.
 They measure performance using Kappa index, Kullback–Leibler divergence, area under the curve (AUC), or mean average precision (MAP).
 However, these metrics are inadequate in quantifying the performance of models on pixel-level data.
 It is worth noting that none of these metrics consider the spatial proximity of predictions to their ground-truth observations, hence making them sensitive to spatial shifts in predictions.

-Finally, another line of work uses high-resolution satellite imagery at each species occurrence location to guide SDM methods~\cite{botella2019overview,cole2020geolifeclef,lorieul2021overview,lorieul2022overview,sastry2023birdsat,teng2023satbird}.
-For example,~\cite{teng2023satbird} uses satellite imagery and geolocation to directly predict the likelihood over species while~\cite{sastry2023birdsat} uses a contrastive learning framework to establish similarity between ground-level images of species and corresponding satellite imagery.
+Finally, another line of work uses high-resolution satellite imagery at each species occurrence location to guide SDM methods~\cite{botella2019overview,cole2020geolifeclef,lorieul2021overview,lorieul2022overview,sastry2023birdsat,teng2023satbird, dollinger2024sat, sastry2025taxabind, zermatten2025ecowikirs}.
+For example,~\cite{teng2023satbird, dollinger2024sat} uses satellite imagery and geolocation to directly predict the likelihood over species while~\cite{sastry2023birdsat,sastry2025taxabind} uses a contrastive learning framework to establish similarity between ground-level images of species and corresponding satellite imagery.
 These methods are limited in geographic scale due to the high-resolution nature of raw data~\cite{cole2023spatial}.
-Except~\cite{teng2023satbird}, all the works view this problem as an information retrieval task rather than a species prediction task.
+Recent methods such as Range~\cite{dhakal2025range} proposed a retrieval augmented approach to learn geographic location representations using retrieved satellite imagery for a query location.
+Except~\cite{teng2023satbird,dollinger2024sat}, all the works view this problem as an information retrieval task rather than a species prediction task.